 Remember this is a college-level course with the same expectations.
 All lessons are posted on Google Classroom with their dates to ensure students stay up-to-date.
 Work done in class is also recorded in Google Classroom so absent students do not fall behind.

-Make up test arrangements can be made with the teacher after class and students can make up missed assessments (this only for assignments that were announced or done in class during student’s absence) after school within the week of return.
+Make up test arrangements can be made with the teacher after class and students can make up missed assessments (this only for assignments that were announced or done in class during student’s absence) after school within two days of return.
 The school’s policy of make-up time is only for work given during the student’s absence.

+Again all tests/quizzes missed will be made up after school within two days of student return.
 Failure to make up assessments during the allotted time period will result in a zero grade.
-Students cannot wait till the last week of the quarter to make up all their missed assessments.
+Students cannot pick and choose when their missed assessments/assignments are to be completed.

 Students who miss class due to cutting will not receive credit for missed class work, tests, or homework not handed in.